Boesman and Lena: Reception

-In 1978, Richard Eder of The New York Times described Boesman and Lena as one of Fugard's "masterpieces" along with works such as The Island and Sizwe Banzi Is Dead.
+In 1978, Richard Eder of The New York Times described Boesman and Lena as one of Fugard's "masterpieces", along with his plays The Island and Sizwe Banzi Is Dead.

 After the 1992 revival, Frank Rich wrote in the same newspaper: "Whether or not you get to the Manhattan Theater Club's revival of 'Boesman and Lena,' you can always see another, informal version of its drama day or night on a Manhattan sidewalk or subway platform or vacant lot.
 Athol Fugard's image of an itinerant homeless couple sheltered within their scrap-heap possessions and awaiting the next official eviction is now as common in New York City, among other places, as it was in the South Africa where he set and wrote his play in the late 1960s.
 Even at the time of its premiere, 'Boesman and Lena' was recognized as a universal work that might speak to audiences long after apartheid had collapsed.
 But who would have imagined that the universality would soon prove so uncomfortably literal?"

 Writing in New York magazine John Simon concluded: "This is an important play, no less so since conditions in South Africa have somewhat improved: The misery may now be as much existential as social.
 Outside oppressors add to it, but we carry oppression within us."

 Film versions

-Two film adaptations of Fugard's play, both of the same title — one directed by Ross Devenish, starring Fugard and Bryceland, and the other directed by John Berry, starring Danny Glover and Angela Bassett — were released in 1973 and 2000, respectively.
+Two film adaptations of Fugard's play were made, both released with its title.
+The first was made in South Africa and released in 1973.
+It was directed by Ross Devenish, and starred Fugard and Bryceland.

+An American film directed by John Berry and starring Danny Glover and Angela Bassett was released in 2000.